-It’s not surprising that the IoT, IIoT, Industrie 4.0 and Factory of the Future are currently much hyped subjects generating high levels of interest amongst enterprises.
+It’s not surprising that the IoT, IIoT, Industrie 4.0 and Factory of the Future are currently much-hyped subjects generating high levels of interest amongst enterprises.
 By enabling countless connections between devices across organizations, the IoT provides us with opportunities to be more efficient in how we do things, saving us time, improving yields and adding value.
-For many businesses the IoT is still new with the largest investments to data being primarily in IIoT.
-However the focus is moving from what the IoT could to, to what it can do, how it contributes to business goals and how it delivers value.
-Organizations are moving from discussions around the sound bite of the number of connected devices to how the IoT, combined with ML, AI and advanced analytics can help them to extract insights, make better more timely decisions and improve revenues from sensor data.
+For many businesses, the IoT is still new with the largest investments to data being primarily in IIoT.
+However, the focus is moving from what the IoT could do, to what it can do, how it contributes to business goals and how it delivers value.
+Organizations are moving from discussions around the sound bite of the number of connected devices to how the IoT, combined with ML, AI, and advanced analytics can help them to extract insights, make better more timely decisions and improve revenues from sensor data.

 Moving from Possibilities to Implementation

 As businesses move away from the hype around IoT and towards the practical implementation of applications that will deliver business results and improvements like operational efficiency, cost reductions and workforce productivity, they face some hurdles.
 One of the major blocks facing IT teams is how to better ingest, digest and integrate the large amounts of data that is being produced within the enterprise.
 Data verification and data management are two further areas that companies will need to address as they move further along their IoT journey.
 Most analysts agree that the true value of IoT technology will be realized when intelligence is extracted from the data and information in a timely manner.
 IoT analytics requires the ability to: